Microchip Technology Incorporated (MCHP): These Numbers Show Where NASDAQ:MCHP Stock Is Going Next

 Sponsored

-The stock witnessed a 17.88% loss in the last 1 month and extending the period to 3 months gives it a 7.87%, and is 9.09% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.71% over the week and 2.67% over the month.
+The stock witnessed a 11.77% loss in the last 1 month and extending the period to 3 months gives it a 8.93%, and is -0.41% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.10% over the week and 2.44% over the month.

 Microchip Technology Incorporated (MCHP) Analyst Forecasts